 This test can be uncomfortable because a tiny tube (catheter) has to be threaded from the groin up into the liver artery.
 Usually drugs are used to numb the groin area before this is done.

 Angiography may also be done with a CT or MRI scanner.
 These are often used instead of x-rays because they can outline the blood vessels in the liver without the need for a catheter in the groin.

 For this test, a small amount of low-level radioactive substance is put into a vein.
 The substance settles in areas of damaged bone throughout the entire skeleton over the course of a couple of hours.
 You then lie on a table for about 30 minutes while a special camera detects the radioactivity and creates a picture of the skeleton.
 Bone changes appear as "hot spots" on the skeleton.
 This may suggest the cancer has reached the bones, but other bone diseases can also cause the same pattern.
 To find out for sure, other tests such as plain x-rays or MRI scans, or even a bone biopsy might be needed.

 Other types of tests may be done if your doctor thinks you might have liver cancer but the imaging test results can’t tell for sure.

 This test is done in the operating room.
 You will be given drugs to make you relaxed or asleep during the test.
-You should be able to go home after you recover.
+You often can go home later that day.